 Oppose Bill that Modifies Labor Code and current Worker's Compensation Resolution Process

 SOCEC expressed concern over SB 213's effort to replace trhe current resolution process administered by the Division of Worker's Compensation with a new system that would establish presumption in the Worker's Compensation Program for hospital employees without having to demonstrate that the ailments arose out of their work.

-SOCEC suppports SB 74 (Borgeas and Caballero) which would appropriate $2.6 billion dollars to the Office of Small Business Advocate in order to award grants to small businesses and non-profits that have experienced economic hardship resulting from COVID-19.
+On February 16, 2021, SOCEC signed onto a letter to California Senators Borgeas and Caballero in support of SB-74.
+This bill would appropriate $2.6 billion dollars to the Office of Small Business Advocate toward awarding grants to small businesses and non-profits that have experienced economic hardship resulting from COVID-19.

-Recommendations & Comments Concerning the Greenprint & Draft (RAMP) Policy Framework
+Letter of Recommendations Concerning the Greenprint & Draft (RAMP) Policy Framework

 SOCEC has sent a business & Labor Coalition Summary Recommendation Letter to the Southern California Association of Governments (SCAG) concerning the Greenprint & the Draft Regional Advanced Mitigation Program (RAMP) Policy Framework that was presented at the February 18, 2022 meeting of SCAG’s Regional Advance Mitigation Planning Advisory Task Group.

-Support for Cox Communication's partnership with SANDAG/SCAG RFQ to Bridge the Digital Divide
+Letter of Support for Cox Communication's Partnership with SANDAG/SCAG RFQ to Bridge the Digital Divide

 SOCEC has notified the San Diego Grants Program Manager that we support the proposed partnership between Cox Communications and SANDAG/SCAG with the goal of providing better internet access to people living in South Orange County.